Pay Stubs: A Detailed Guide

 Direct deposit information

-If you’ve opted to receive your employee pay through direct deposit, you may also see the information printed on your paycheck stub.
+If you’ve opted to receive your employee pay through direct deposit, you may also see the information printed on your pay check stub.

 Net pay

 Finally, the paycheck will tell you the total amount of pay you’ll receive after subtracting your taxes and payroll deductions, which may have the abbreviation “Net.”
-This is the current pay that will go into your bank account.
-You can also refer to this as your take-home pay.

 Why is a pay stub essential?